V-Sekai/manuals/features/build_games.md

   * glTF-Blender-IO by Khronos
   * glTF Transform by Don McCurdy
   * Godot: New GLTFDocumentExtension API
 * Thanks to hard work by Facebook, FBX2glTF does a nearly perfect conversion of FBX content to glTF.
-Code is open source, but it does use the Autodesk SDK.
+The code is open source, but it does use the Autodesk SDK.

 ## Virtual Reality